bennycheung/bennycheung.github.io/_posts/2024-05-05-dify-your-weekend-genai-magics.md

 ### Connecting Dify to Local LLM

-Integrating Dify with a local LLM through [Ollama]((https://github.com/ollama/ollama)) offers a streamlined approach to leveraging GPU acceleration for your models.
-Ollama, accessible via a straightforward CLI or a REST API, simplifies the interaction between your applications and the model.
+Integrating Dify with a local LLM through [Ollama]((https://github.com/ollama/ollama)) offers a streamlined approach to leveraging GPU acceleration for our models.
+Ollama, accessible via a straightforward CLI or a REST API, simplifies the interaction between our applications and the model.
 Starting is as easy as [downloading and installing Ollama]((https://ollama.ai/download)) from their website.

 For those utilizing macOS, pairing Ollama with Docker Desktop enhances the GPU acceleration capabilities.
 Launching a model, such as `llama3`, is done with a simple command.
-Ollama takes care of the rest, including downloading the model if it's your first time using it.
+Ollama takes care of the rest, including downloading the model if it's our first time using it.
 The `llama3-8b` model, for instance, is efficiently compressed to around 4GB for local use.

 ```
 ollama run llama3
 ```

+> Refer to Ollama official site, it supports numerous open-source LLM models.

 [Dify's integration with Ollama](https://docs.dify.ai/tutorials/model-configuration/ollama) is seamless, designed to recognize Ollama as a model provider.
 When running Ollama on macOS, setting environment variables through `launchctl` is necessary for smooth operation.
 A quick restart of the Ollama application applies these settings.